 See Related: Best Travel Apps for Europe

-Don’t miss the Zytglogge, a medieval clock tower that features unique moving puppets, or the Rosengarten, which offers beautiful views from the old town center.
+Don’t miss the Zytglogge, a medieval clock tower with unique moving puppets, or the Rosengarten, which offers beautiful views from the old town center.

 There are plenty of tourist attractions just waiting to be discovered in Bern.
 Art lovers will appreciate the impressive galleries and the markets where you can better view the elegant Renaissance-style parliament building or the family-friendly Bear Park.

 Interlaken is located in the country’s southwest, between Lake Thun to the west and Lake Brienz to the east.
 It is one of Switzerland’s most popular summer getaways.
-There are plenty of great things to do in Interlaken during any season of the year.
+There are plenty of great things to do in Interlaken during any season.

-In the middle of town, you’ll find Höhematte, a marvel of urban planning with over 35 acres of open space surrounded by hotels, cafes, and flower gardens that make the area so unique and beloved.
+In the middle of town, you’ll find Höhematte, a marvel of urban planning with over 35 acres of open space surrounded by hotels, cafes, and flower gardens, making the area unique and beloved.

 The mighty peaks of Eiger, Mönch, and Jungfrau tower above the town, providing excellent opportunities for Alpine adventures, including hiking, climbing, abseiling, and kayaking all around the valley, making this one of the best things to do in Switzerland for outdoor adventures.

 While skiing, snowboarding, and paragliding are popular attractions, depending on the season, that’s not all.
 You can also admire from below by climbing aboard a paddle steamer and cruising around the lakes.